The best passes for cycling

 • Average slope: 7.4%

-• Why do it: Nicknamed the "Giant of Provence," Mont Ventoux is famous for its desert terrain and strong winds.
+• Why do it: Nicknamed the "Giant of Provence," Mont Ventoux is famous for its barren terrain and violent winds.
 It's a legendary climb, feared and respected by all cyclists.

 5. Grossglockner (Austria)